Emergency Evacuation Plan

 After the initial earthquake shock there will be “after-shocks”.
 After shocks are less intense than the initial shock, but may cause additional damage.

 After the initial shock, evaluate the situation.
 An effort should be made to notify the evacuation coordinator of serious hazards or injuries.
 The injured should be attended to and protected from aftershocks.
-If able, locate and shut off utilities, gases etc. Depending on the degree of the earthquake, it may be necessary to evacuate the building.
-Elevators should not be used during or immediately following an earthquake due to possible damage.
+If able, locate and shut off utilities, gases, etc.

 Follow the EEP plan.